Crop Production and Pest Control Research Site Logo

 Title: POPULATION STRUCTURE OF HESSIAN FLY, MAYETIOLA DESTRUCTOR (SAY), IN THE SOUTHEASTERN UNITED STATES

-item Morton, Philip - PURDUE UNIV.
+item MORTON, PHILIP - PURDUE UNIV.

 item Crane, Yan Ma

-item Schemerhorn, Brandon
+item Schemerhorn, Brandi

 Submitted to: International Plant Resistance to Insects Workshop Abstracts & Proceedings